nevenjovanovic/virtualMachine2016/README.md

 > `0_Configure_CS2.sh`

 This script navigates to `/vagrant/cs2` and uses [Gradle](http://gradle.org) to configure the CITE Servlet application (cs2).
 This only needs to be done once.
+As part of the configuration process, the script will run the CITE Servlet's unit tests; they will all fail.
+This is normal, since you haven't loaded any data yet.

 ### 1. Build the Test Data with CITE-Manager